SysKitTeam/docs-securitymanager/get-to-know-security-manager/microsoft-teams-screen.md

 ## All Teams report
 ### All Teams Tab
-General overview of the Teams on your tenant.
-The report will show you the team's Display Name, privacy level, site URL, number of: channels, team members, owners, guests and the date when the team was created.
+Gives a general overview of the Teams on your tenant.
+The report will show you the team's Display Name, privacy level, site URL, number of channels, team members, owners and guests, and the date when the team was created.

 __Contextual actions:__
 * **Clone Team** – – Create a team using an existing team as a template.